overmet15/Music/README.md

 # Met's music projects dump

-Here, i dump all music stuff i made, they can be unrelated to anything or be simple sketches i may use in future, or they can have their own license or belong to an project, make sure to check before doing anything.
+This is a place where I dump all the music stuff I've made.
+These tracks can be unrelated experiments, simple sketches, or pieces tied to other projects.
+Some may have their own licenses or be part of something larger—**make sure to check before using anything**.

-However, remixing, and using in you projects IS ALLOWED ASLONG AS THE CREATOR(s) ARE CREDITED.

-IF YOU PLAN ON USING ANYTHING, MAKE SURE IT DOESNT BELONG TO OTHER PROJECT.
-AND IF YOU WANT TO USE SOMETHING FROM DRAFTS, EXCEPT ME TO RELEASE SOMETHING SIMILAR IN FUTURE.
+### Usage Guidelines
+- **Remixing is allowed**, as long as **the original creator(s) are credited**.
+- **Before using any track**, make sure it’s not part of another project.
+- If you're using a **draft**, expect that I might release a finalized version of it in the future.
+- For more info check the [FAQ](FAQ.md)

 If project files are missing or something is wrong or you just have questions, feel free to make issue.

 ## Sketches
-Drafts are unfinished, or test projects.
-I may never use them, i may will release them, or maybe even bundle with other song, who knows.
+Sketches are unfinished or test projects.
+I may never release them, or they might evolve into full songs or be bundled with other works.
+They can be updated at any time—don’t be surprised if a small idea turns into a full track or just disappears.

-However, they may be randomly updated, so, except seing small sketch turn into big song or bunch of trash.
+## Notice
+**Before using any of these songs in your own project(s), please DM [@overmet15](https://github.com/overmet15) and ask first!**

 ## DAW(s) & Software
 FL Studio v21.2.2